kvanhoey/ASTex/README.md

 	- Visual Studio C++ 2015

 ## Linux
-Just install packages:
+Install the following packages:
-- libinsighttoolkit4-dev (4.10 min)
+- libinsighttoolkit4-dev (version >=4.10)
 - libpng-dev
 - libopenexr-dev

 ## Mac OS/X
-The most simple way to install dependencies is to use [homebrew](https://brew.sh/) package system.
+The most simple way to install dependencies is to use the [homebrew](https://brew.sh/) package system.
 Then you can install the dependencies:
 - brew install insighttoolkit
 - brew install openexr